 The location of the antenna is one of the most important factors.
 The antenna should always be installed outdoors, because reception inside a building is reduced.
 The higher the antenna is placed, the better.
 Vessels and stations rely on a clear line of sight, so a high mounting position allows the antenna to receive signals from a much larger distance.
 Trees, buildings, or hills can block or weaken the signal.
 Make sure there are as few obstacles as possible in the area around the antenna.

 In most situations, antennas can be mounted on a mast, a handrail, or directly on a wall.
 If this is not possible, there are side-mounted brackets that allow installation even when there is no suitable mounting point.
 For very thick masts, there are adapters that make the installation possible.
 Before you order the station or receive the equipment, it is a good idea to decide exactly where the antenna will be installed.
 This has a direct impact on the coax cable length between the antenna and the receiver.
 The cable should be as short as needed but long enough for the installation.
-Too long cables weaken the signal.
+Cables that are too long weaken the signal.

 The antenna should not be placed at the highest point in the entire area.
 This reduces the risk during thunderstorms.
 Make sure there are no high-voltage power lines nearby and that the antenna is securely fixed so that wind cannot loosen it.
 If there are transmitting antennas in the area, keep a minimum distance of one meter.
 This helps to ensure clean and stable AIS reception.